Get all your news in one place.

 FAQs

-Are boxwoods still in style?
+Are boxwoods still in style for front yard landscaping?

-While popular up until recently the trend for smartly clipped boxwoods lining front yard paths and porches has slowly started to wane.
+While popular up until recently, the trend for smartly clipped boxwoods lining front yard paths and porches has slowly started to wane.
 One likely reason is the fact these shrubs need very regular maintenance and it can be hard work keeping them looking smart.

 In addition to this, the current landscaping trend for loose and naturalistic planting is in direct opposition to the structured, geometric look that boxwoods offer.
 With the attention and care needed to keep boxwood shrubs in good shape, many of us simply think it's not worth the effort any more and is going the way of other outdated front yard trends.